 What makes cycling in Ireland so different?
 It could be the landscapes: off-the-beaten-track roads, steep hills and sloping valleys all contribute to the island’s diverse terrain.
-Or it could be the size: being such a small island means you can go from rust-colored bog to white-sandy beach in no time.
+Or it could be the size: being such a small island means you can go from rust-coloured bog to white-sandy beach in no time.
 Glide past the street views in Dublin city, cruise the plains of the Midlands, or if you’re really into a challenge, hit the Mourne Mountains or Connemara’s Twelve Bens for more undulating terrain.
 Whatever type of pedalling you’re into, your perfect trail is here.

 5 top tips